vinteumorg/recover-balance/send_multisig.md

 You code must return exactly TWO lines, each line containing the raw hex string for a valid transaction. (see the [example](#example-output) below).

-The autograder will again run in an environment with a signet node that is stuck on block 400.
-We do this so that even if you have already spent your coins and submitted your transactions to the signet network, the autograder node will NOT process those transactions and they can be evaluated again locally!
+The reviewer will your code in an environment with a signet node that is stuck on block 400.
+We do this so that even if you have already spent your coins and submitted your transactions to the signet network, the node will NOT process those transactions and they can be evaluated again locally!
 Both transactions must be accepted to the autograder node's mempool to pass.